Seahawks promote Shaquem Griffin from practice squad

 But Griffin’s main contribution figures to be in the role he filled for much of the final drive as a rush end — of Griffin’s 17 snaps in the game, 12 came as a rusher, according to Pro Football Focus.
 The other five came in coverage.

-“He was hauling butt all over the field,” Carroll said of Griffin on Monday.
+“He was hauling butt all over the field,” Carroll said Monday.
 “We played him in a unique situation that he really handled well.
 He did a nice job rushing the passer in his other (opportunities) that he had.
 So I’m looking forward to him continuing to contribute.
 I was really fired up about his play.”

 The promotion also gives Griffin a significant raise.